MobileDevelopersOfBerkeley/web-intro-exercises/README.md

 # MDB Web Intro Exercises

-Designed to build familiarity with HTML/CSS/JavaScript
+Designed to build familiarity with HTML/CSS/JavaScript.
+Exercises are designed to be mildly annoying, but should be able to be completed within 2 or 3 hours.
+Expect to read through some documentation.
+If you get stuck, ask for help.

 I recommend completing the exercise in the following order: